 This is one of three pieces of NICE guidance published in November 2010 on how to prevent unintentional injuries among under-15s.
 A second publication covers strategies, regulation, enforcement, surveillance and workforce development and a third covers unintentional injuries in the home.

-The Department of Health (DH) asked the National Institute for Health and Clinical Excellence (NICE) to produce public health guidance on preventing unintentional injuries to those aged under 15 on the road.
+The Department of Health (DH) asked the National Institute for Health and Care Excellence (NICE) to produce public health guidance on preventing unintentional injuries to those aged under 15 on the road.
 This guidance focuses on road design and modification.

 The guidance is for local highway authorities, local strategic partnerships, directors of public health, health professionals who have a responsibility for preventing or treating unintentional injuries affecting children and young people aged under 15, and school travel planners.
 It may also be of interest to road users, children, young people, their parents and carers and other members of the public.